 For years, the official slogan for the city of Dallas was “Live Large, Think Big.”
-In recent months, though, the city opted to go with the fresher sounding “Dallas: Big Things Happen Here.”
+More recently, though, the city opted to go with the fresher sounding “Dallas: Big Things Happen Here.”

 Regardless of however the city wants to present itself to outsiders, we know the real truth about Dallas: The eighth-most populous city in the United States has a long — and, dare we say, pretty awesome — history of big ideas, big events and even bigger personalities.